Kenya - Sightseeing

 The Maasai Mara is one of the most famous and best game parks in Africa.
 The annual breathtaking wildebeest and zebra migration takes place within the park and is a must-see if you are visiting between June and August.

-160 miles from Niarobi is the Ambosli National Park, Kenya’s second most popular game park.
-Beautifully situated at the foot of Mount Kilimanjaro the Ambosli National Park offers excellent opportunities to see Kenya’s wildest animals.
+160 miles from Nairobi is the Amboseli National Park, Kenya’s second most popular game park.
+Beautifully situated at the foot of Mount Kilimanjaro the Amboseli National Park offers excellent opportunities to see Kenya’s wildest animals.

 Lake Nakuru is the ideal location for bird watching safaris.
 This beautiful location boasts spectacular views of Kenya’s Great Rift Valley and sights of Africa’s famous wildlife.

 Kenya is home to some of the most pristine and beautiful beaches.
 While visiting Kenya, why not make a worthwhile trip to Mombasa’s South Coast, or Malindi and Watamu where you can relax in paradise on white sandy beaches.

 Highlands and Mountains